damicoac/rag_king/README.md

+# My Presentation and Code from the Merge conference

 # Rag King
 Rag King is a Python application designed to analyze and extract meaningful insights from complex datasets.
 It uses a variety of libraries including os, vectors, dataset, together, and PyPDF2 to perform its operations.